scala/scala.epfl.ch/README.md

 ## Infrastructure

-The site is built with a jenkins script which run the following commands "bundle install && bundle exec jekyll build"
+The site is built with a jenkins script.

 ## Building locally

 ### Using Docker Compose

 You need to have npm and Docker Compose installed on your machine.
+UID and GID environment variables are needed to avoid docker from writing files as root in your directory.

 ```
-docker-compose up
+env UID="$(id -u)" GID="$(id -g)" docker-compose up
 ```

 The generated site is available at `http://localhost:4000`.